nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - <span style="color:#e46c0a">`module_code`</span> : The code of the module that contains the lecture specified in `lecture_name`
   - Must belong to an existing module in Le Tracker (:exclamation:Module code matching is case sensitive)
 - <span style="color:#e46c0a">`lecture_name`</span> : The name of the lecture that contains the video specified in `video_name`
-  - Must belong to an existing lecture in the module specified in `module_code` (:exclamation:Lecture name matching is
+  - Must belong to an existing lecture in the module specified in `module_code` (:exclamation:Lecture name matching is case sensitive)
 - <span style="color:#e46c0a">`video_name`</span> : The name of the video to be untagged
   - Must belong to an existing video in the lecture specified in `lecture_name` (:exclamation:Video name matching is case sensitive)